Shell wants to move headquarters amid cleaner energy shift

 The company, which has been incorporated in the U.K. with Dutch tax residency and dual class shares since 2005, said it wanted to move to a more conventional structure to be able to make the company more competitive as it seeks to meet the challenges of shifting toward cleaner energy.

+“The government deeply regrets that Shell wants to move its head office to the United Kingdom,” Dutch Economic Affairs and Climate Minister Stef Blok said.
+“We are in talks with the top of Shell about the implications of this move for jobs, critical investment decisions and sustainability.”

+He said the company had assured the government that “the personnel consequences of this decision will be limited to the relocation of a number of executive, board positions from the Netherlands to the United Kingdom.”

-Shell said that while it was proud of its Dutch heritage, the changes would mean it would no longer be able to meet the conditions necessary to use the word “Royal” in its name.
+Shell said that while it was proud of its Dutch heritage, the changes mean it would no longer use “Royal Dutch” in its name.

 “The simplification will normalize our share structure under the tax and legal jurisdictions of a single country and make us more competitive,” Shell chairman Andrew Mackenzie said in a statement.
 “As a result, Shell will be better positioned to seize opportunities and play a leading role in the energy transition.”

-Shareholders will be asked to vote on the measure at a general meeting on Dec.
+Shareholders will be asked to vote on the measure at a meeting on Dec.
 10.

+The changes come after Shell lost a landmark case brought by climate activists in the Netherlands earlier this year.
+The Hague District Court ordered the company to cut its carbon emissions by a net 45% by 2030 compared with 2019 levels, a decision activists hailed as a victory for the planet.

+Peer de Rijk of Friends of the Earth Netherlands said Shell’s changes would have no effect on the case.
+Shell said in July it was appealing the ruling.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.